binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 The following attack was one of five that I demonstrated at WDCNZ in 2015.
 The two leading up to this one provide some context and it is probably best to look at them first if you have not already.

-You can find the video of how it is played out [here](https://www.youtube.com/watch?v=ymnqTrnF85M).
+You can find the video of how it is played out at [http://youtu.be/ymnqTrnF85M](http://youtu.be/ymnqTrnF85M).

 I> ## Synopsis
 I>